 See the list of status codes.

 Sites which had the Strongbox security system installed after mid 2005 will have a 3rd variable as the next line after $notifyof, called $max_notices_per_day.
-This tell the Strongbox security systemtm the maximum number of emails it should send in a single day.
+This tells Strongbox the maximum number of emails it should send in a single day.
 It looks like:

 $max_notices_per_day = 25;